 Systematic review should make unbiased and valid inferences from the research study.

-Systematic review deals with reviewing literature using statistical tools to analyze and interpret numerical data from research studies.
+Systematic reviews deal with reviewing literature using statistical tools to analyze and interpret numerical data from research studies.

-Please complete the following sentence.
+Please complete the following sentence:

-Meta-Analysis is used for a quantitative review, to analyze data from different publications who examined and investigated similar hypothesis.
+Meta-Analysis is used for a quantitative review, to analyze data from different publications that examined and investigated similar hypothesis.

-List of reasons for conducting systematic review
+List of reasons for conducting a systematic review

 Systematic reviews are more detailed and of high quality.
-They are more critical and less biased, making them publishable in higher impact journals.
+They are more critical and less biased, making them eligible for publication in higher impact journals.

 Summary

-Evidence Based Medicine (EBM) emerged as a concept three decades ago in healthcare.
-It refers to the importance of best available evidence in taking informed decisions about individual patients.
-EBM underlines the significance of scientific data driven and research literature-based decision making by clinicians.
-EBM includes formulating good clinical questions based on PICO and FINER model.
-Literature search is done with respect to the study design, required sources are determined, data is analyzed, and research outcome is summarized.
-Distinct theories of causation include interventionist theory of causation, counterfactual dependency, and Regularity.
-Following factors support causal relationship include strength of the association between factors, consistency of the association, biological plausibility (in clinical studies), and dose-response relationship (in drug approvals).
-Precautions should be taken to prevent research bias at various stages like pre-trial bias, bias during trials, bias after trial, bias in data collection, bias in data interpretation, publication bias.
-Literature review provides a detailed in-depth understanding of the existing proof and evidence to enable the authors and readers to make valid inferences.
+EBM emerged as a concept in healthcare three decades ago.
+It involves the use of the best available evidence for making informed decisions about individual patients.
+EBM underscores the significance of scientific data-driven and research literature-based decision-making by clinicians.
+EBM includes formulating good clinical questions based on PICO and FINER models.
+Literature searches are performed with respect to the study design, required sources are determined, data are analyzed, and research outcomes are summarized.
+The theories of causation include the interventionist theory of causation, counterfactual dependency, and regularity.
+The factors that support causal relationships include strength of the association between factors, consistency of the association, biological plausibility (in clinical studies), and the dose-response relationship (in drug approvals).
+Precautions should be taken to prevent research bias at the various stages, including pre-trial bias, bias during trials, bias after trial, bias during data collection, bias in data interpretation, and publication bias.
+The literature review provides a detailed, in-depth understanding of existing evidence to enable authors and readers to make valid inferences.

 Unit 3 – Functions of Health Technology Assessment